-There are six regional Peer-driven Centers in Norway.
+There are five regional Peer-driven Centers in Norway.
 The centers serve as resource-bases for service user competency and training in the mental health sector.
 They were formed as part of “Opptrappingsplanen for psykisk helse” [The national escalation plan for better mental health services in Norway] (1998-2008), with the goal of strengthening user participation and making user experiences a valid competency within mental health work.

 The centres have conducted a two-year project on how we can become “Knutepunkt for Recovery” [recovery hubs], and if so, how this should be put into practice.
 We have produced a report from the project which has been handed over to the Norwegian Directorate of Health.
 The report contains the how, what and why for the regional Recovery hubs, and recommendations for further activities for the centres in that regard.
 The Norwegian Directorate of Health recommends that the work should continue as part of the existing activities for all the regional peer-driven centers, in accordance with the recommendations in the report.
 The final report for Knutepunkt for Recovery 2019 can be downloaded here.

 The project has been expertly assisted by professor Marit Borg of the University of South-Eastern Norway.

 Who are we and what do we do?